Shrimp Salad Fresh Rolls

 2. In a large skillet over medium-high heat, heat oil until shimmering.
 Add the sliced mushrooms and stir until mushrooms are coated.
 Cook without stirring for 5 minutes or until caramelized.
 Stir and sauté until tender; 5 minutes.
 Transfer mushrooms to a small dish, sprinkle with salt, and allow to cool.

 7. Fold the left and right sides of the wrapper onto the ingredients.
 The wrap should now look like a rectangle, with rounded top and bottom edges.
 Fold the bottom edge over the ingredients and begin to tuck in the ingredients as you tightly roll the wrapper toward the farthest edge.
-Place the finished roll onto a large platter, making sure not to stack them or have them touch each other as the wrapper will remain sticky, and the rolls may stick to each other.
-Repeat process with the remaining ingredients.
+Set the completed roll on a platter with space between each to prevent sticking.
+Repeat with the remaining ingredients.

 8. Cover rolls with plastic wrap.